maxwellcoghlan/maxwellcoghlan.github.io/_posts/2013-12-09-example-post.md

 ## Introducing Flex, a Jekyll theme

-Information about myself. blue maybe a picture of myself or something like that
+Information about 2 myself. maybe a picture of myself or something like that

 ## Open Sourced on GitHub